ant-media/ant-media-documentation/docs/guides/configuration-and-testing/ams-application-configuration.md

 ## Management panel settings

-Login to the Ant Media Server dashboard and click on the application you want to configure from the left hand menu.
+Login to the Ant Media Server dashboard and click on the application you want to configure from the left-hand menu.
 Then click on the settings tab.

 There are two options here: *Basic* and *Advanced*

-Basic settings has some of the most used application settings and the other application settings are under Advanced settings option.
+Basic settings have some of the most used application settings and the other application settings are under the Advanced settings option.

-Starting from Ant Media Server version 2.6.2, all the application settings for both Standalone mode and Cluster mode of Ant Media Server can be chnaged from the management panel itself.
+Starting from Ant Media Server version 2.6.2, all the application settings for both Standalone mode and Cluster mode of Ant Media Server can be changed from the management panel itself.

 ![](@site/static/img/configuration-and-testing/application-settings.png)

 ## Application properties file

-To application settings can also be modified by editing the configuration file directly, navigate to the file located at ```<AMS_DIR>/webapps/<AppName>/WEB-INF/red5-web.properties``` and open it using your preferred editor.
+The application settings can also be modified by editing the configuration file directly.
+Navigate to the file located at ```<AMS_DIR>/webapps/<AppName>/WEB-INF/red5-web.properties``` and open it using your preferred editor.

 Highlighted below is how to enable VP8 encoding by editing the configuration file.